 Who can help my child have a good start to life?

-the best way to find a doctor is to ask around for recommendations, or look in your local white pages.
-Your doctor will be able to refer you to a paediatrician; this is publicly funded through the hospital if you are a New Zealand resident
+doctor or a paediatrician The best way to find a doctor is to ask around for recommendations or look in your local white pages.
+Your doctor will be able to refer you to a paediatrician; this is publicly funded through the hospital if you are a New Zealand resident.

-Speech Language Therapists can help with feeding, communication and language
+Speech language therapists can help with feeding as well as communication and language.

-the Early Intervention Service through the District Health Board is from 0 – 16 years.
-This differs from the Early Intervention service provided by the Ministry of Education (2 – 6 years).
+The Early Intervention Service through the District Health Board is from 0 – 16 years.
+This differs from the Early Intervention Service provided by the Ministry of Education (0 – 5 years).

 Who can I contact who will understand my journey?

 There are a number of different organisations that can support you.
 Listed below are some of the national organisations.
-For other services refer to ‘Where do I go to find other disability support agencies or information’?
+For other services, refer below to ‘Where do I go to find other disability support agencies or information?